pglass/sms-backup/README.md

 $ ./main -h
 Usage of ./main:
   -f string
     	The XML file containing your SMS backups
   -n string
     	My phone number.
 Used to determine if MMS messages are incoming -o string
     	The output image (default "out.png")
   -t string
-        One of: messagesPerDay, messagesPerWeek
+    	One of: messagesPerDay, messagesPerWeek, incomingMessageLengths, outgoingMessageLengths, messagesTimeOfDay
 ```

 How To